RosettaCommons/documentation/rosetta_basics/RosettaEncyclopedia.md

 ### Rosetta Database

 ﻿The database contains common parameters and settings that are not specific to a particular system.
  You are responsible for telling the Rosetta application where the database can be found (e.g., with the flag -database ).
 A convenient alternative is to set the ROSETTA3_DB environment variable in your .bashrc or .cshrc.
-Bash-users, for instance, would insert the line export ROSETTA3_DB=$HOME/rosetta/rosetta_database if they had installed the rosetta distribution in their home-directory.
+Bash-users, for instance, would insert the line export ROSETTA3_DB=$HOME/rosetta/main/database if they had installed the Rosetta distribution in their home-directory.

 ### ScoreFunction